Expensify/App/.github/PULL_REQUEST_TEMPLATE.md

 - [ ] I followed the guidelines as stated in the [Review Guidelines](https://github.com/Expensify/App/blob/main/contributingGuides/PR_REVIEW_GUIDELINES.md)
 - [ ] I tested other components that can be impacted by my changes (i.e. if the PR modifies a shared library or component like `Avatar`, I verified the components using `Avatar` are working as expected)
 - [ ] I verified all code is DRY (the PR doesn't include any logic written more than once, with the exception of tests)
-- [ ] I verified any variables that can be defined as constants (ie. in CONST.js or at the top of the file that uses the constant) are defined as such
+- [ ] I verified any variables that can be defined as constants (ie. in CONST.ts or at the top of the file that uses the constant) are defined as such
 - [ ] I verified that if a function's arguments changed that all usages have also been updated correctly
 - [ ] If any new file was added I verified that:
     - [ ] The file has a description of what it does and/or why is needed at the top of the file if the code is not self explanatory